 Is it weird that I love the smell of the Absorbine Fungasol Ointment?
-I haven’t used it and hopefully never have to on Champ (and may need to pass this along to a rescue), but I just love the way this stuff smells.
+I haven’t used it and hopefully never have to on Champ, but I just love the way this stuff smells.
 I need to find a horse with a fungal problem so I can use this.
 Or maybe I should just keep it in my tack box just in case…and smell it randomly when I get the desire.
-Or maybe I should add it to the giveaway.!
-LOVE tea tree oil…

-The Farnam Leather New Foam is something I will use, but I’m not sure I’m excited about it (I wish the Leather New products had a yummy smell).
+The Farnam Leather New Foam is something I will use, but I’m not sure I’m excited about it.
 Any regular reader of this blog knows how obsessed I am with leather cleaning products, so I will be sampling this one out and sharing my thoughts.
 I’m interested by the “foam” application.
 We shall see if it does anything different other than just having a fancier application bottle.

 I have received the Biogroom Quick Clean Waterless Shampoo sample before and I liked it OK.
 The pork ear dog treat was a bit weird…I admit.
 I had to give it to a random person at the barn that was willing to actually feed it to their dog (I have no dog).
 I did love the variety of products in this box.
 It was one of my favorite boxes ever (even if it was a bit under the “most valuable” boxes in the past).

 January 2015 A Horse Box (total value $38.93)